How to Become a Property, Real Estate, or Community Association Manager

 A high school diploma combined with several years of related work experience is typically required for entry-level positions.

-Although many employers prefer to hire college graduates, a high school diploma combined with several years of related work experience is typically required for entry-level positions.
-Some managers also must have a real estate license.
+Property, real estate, and community association managers typically need a high school diploma combined with several years of related work experience for entry-level positions.
+Some managers also must have a state-issued license.

-A high school diploma or equivalent is typically required for most onsite property management positions.
-However, many employers prefer to hire college graduates for commercial management positions and offsite positions dealing with a property’s finances or contract management.
-A bachelor’s or master’s degree in business administration, accounting, finance, real estate, or public administration is preferred for these types of positions.
+A high school diploma or equivalent is typically required for onsite property management positions.
+Employers may prefer to hire college graduates for positions in commercial management positions related to overseeing a property’s finances or contracts.
+Fields of degree for bachelor’s or master’s study may include business administration, accounting, finance, real estate, or public administration.

 Work Experience in a Related Occupation

-Property, real estate, and community association managers typically have several years of prior work experience.
-Experience in real estate sales is a good background for onsite managers because real estate salespeople also show commercial properties to prospective tenants or buyers.
+Property, real estate, and community association managers typically need several years of work experience in a related occupation.
+For example, real estate brokers and sales agents also show commercial properties to prospective tenants or buyers, and customer service representatives gain experience dealing with many types of people.

 Licenses, Certifications, and Registrations

-Property, real estate, and community association managers working in Alaska, Delaware, Florida, Georgia, Hawaii, Illinois, Nevada, Virginia, and the District of Columbia are required to obtain professional credentials or licensure.
-Requirements vary by state, but many managers working in states without requirements still obtain designations to show competence and professionalism.
-BOMI International, the Community Associations Institute, the Institute of Real Estate Management, the National Association of Residential Property Managers, and the Community Association Managers International Certification Board all offer various designations, certifications, and professional development courses.
-Most states require recertification every 2 years.
+Many states require property, real estate, and community association managers to obtain professional credentials or licensure.
+Requirements vary by state, but managers working in states without requirements may still obtain designations to show competence and professionalism.
+For example, BOMI International, the Community Associations Institute, the Institute of Real Estate Management (IREM), the National Association of Residential Property Managers (NARPM), and the Community Association Managers International Certification Board (CAMICB) offer various designations, certifications, and professional development courses.
+Most states require recertification.
+For more information, contact your state licensing agency.

-In addition, employers may require managers to attend formal training programs from various professional and trade real estate associations.
-Employers send managers to these programs to develop their management skills and expand their knowledge of specialized fields, such as how to operate and maintain mechanical systems in buildings, how to improve property values, insurance and risk management, personnel management, business and real estate law, community association risks and liabilities, tenant relations, communications, accounting and financial concepts, and reserve funding.
-Managers also participate in these programs to prepare themselves for positions of greater responsibility in property management.
-With related job experience, completing these programs and receiving a satisfactory score on a written exam can lead to certification or the formal award of a professional designation by the sponsoring association.
+Employers typically require managers to attend formal training programs available through professional and trade real estate associations.
+These programs may help to develop managerial skills and expand knowledge of specialized fields, such as insurance and risk management, tenant relations, and accounting and financial concepts.
+With related job experience, completing these programs and receiving a satisfactory score on a written exam may lead to certification or professional designation by the sponsoring association.

-Many people begin property management careers as assistant managers, working closely with a property manager.
-In time, many assistants advance to property manager positions.
+People also might begin as assistant managers, working closely with a property manager, and advance to property manager positions over time.

-The responsibilities and pay of property, real estate, and community association managers increase as these workers manage more and larger properties.
-Property managers are often responsible for several properties at a time.
-Some experienced managers open their own property management firms.
+Property, real estate, and community association managers’ responsibilities increase as they manage more and larger properties.
+Property managers may oversee several properties at a time.
+Experienced managers may open their own property management firms.

 Communication skills.
-Property, real estate, and community association managers must understand leasing or rental contracts and must be able to clearly explain the materials and answer questions raised by a resident or group of board members.
+Property, real estate, and community association managers must understand contracts and must be able to clearly explain the materials and answer questions raised by residents, board members, or service providers.

 Customer-service skills.
-Property, real estate, and community association managers must provide excellent customer service to keep existing clients and expand their business with new ones.
+Property, real estate, and community association managers must provide excellent support to keep existing clients and expand their business with new ones.

 Interpersonal skills.
-Because property, real estate, and community association managers interact with people every day, they must have excellent interpersonal skills.
+Property, real estate, and community association managers interact with different types of people every day.
+They must be empathetic, respectful, and patient in their dealings with others.

 Listening skills.
-Property, real estate, and community association managers must listen to and understand residents and property owners in order to meet their needs.
+Property, real estate, and community association managers pay attention to residents and proprietors in order to understand and meet their needs.

 Organizational skills.
 Property, real estate, and community association managers must be able to plan, coordinate, and direct multiple contractors at the same time, often for multiple properties.

 Problem-solving skills.
-Property, real estate, and community association managers must be able to mediate disputes or legal issues between residents, homeowners, or board members.
+Property, real estate, and community association managers must be able to mediate disputes or legal issues between different groups of people, such as residents and board members.